 - 1/4 teaspoon nutmeg

 - 4 eggs at room temperature

 - 1 teaspoon vanilla extract

 - a couple of tablespoons of chopped pecans

-9. Set on the counter to cool completely, then transfer the cake to the fridge to cool overnight.
+- Set on the counter to cool completely, then place the cake in the fridge to cool overnight.

 - To make the topping, mix sour cream, powdered sugar, and vanilla in a bowl until well combined.
 Spread over the cake and sprinkle crushed pecans on top.